RanitManik/DSA-Bootcamp-Java/README.md

 # About The Project

-Welcome to DSA with Kunal, where we delve into the world of Data Structures and Algorithms using Java!
+Welcome to DSA with Ranit, where we delve into the world of Data Structures and Algorithms using Java!
 This repository is a comprehensive collection of Java code implementations, projects, and assignments covering a wide range of DSA topics.

 ## Topics